datofauna/tutorial-template/docs/source/api.rst

    Request

    override
-      overrides the base class method with the same namesake
+      overrides the base class method with the same name

    ?? operator
       null-coalescing operator